Timothy Woods

 We have to hand it to Rec Tec for this one.
 Even though you’ll be perfectly fine searing, grilling, and cooking on a Traeger pellet grill, the larger temperature range on the Rec gives you the freedom to cook meats such as the Tomahawk steak.

-Both are fantastic when it comes to temperature range and control; however, Rec Tec has the slight upper hand.
+Both are fantastic regarding temperature range and control; however, Rec Tec has a slight upper hand.

 3. Grilling Space